HendEmad/Image-Processing/Basics/OpenCV/Object Tracking/Centroid Tracking algorithm/README.md

 In Figure 3, we can see how our centroid tracker algorithm chooses to associate centroids that minimize their respective Euclidean distances.

 ### What about the lonely point in the bottom-left?
-It didn't get associated with anything..Whar do we do with it?
+It didn't get associated with anything..What do we do with it?

 The answer is `Step 7` which is register new objects: